The White Fleet visit to Albany

 The Albany Historical Society, in conjunction with the Albany Port Authority, worked extremely hard to commemorate this event.
 The Albany Historical Society wishes to offer its sincerest thanks to Roger Cunnington, Craig Anderson and Society CEO Andrew Eyden for their tireless efforts in making this project a reality.

 Our sincerest thanks and gratitude also to both the Royal Australian Navy for sending the HMAS Sirius and the HMAS Darwin and to the United States Navy for sending the USS Shoup to Albany for the commemorative event held on the weekend of 13-14 September 2008.
 It was truly a momentous occasion for us to have three large naval vessels in our port at the one time.
+See pictures at right.

 The cruise undertaken by those 16 naval vessels so long ago was, and still is, the largest circumnavigation of the globe by sea.
 The benefits to Australia from the visit of the original White Fleet are still being felt today and in many ways it was the catalyst that helped create such a warm relationship between our two nations.

 Background and reasons for the Great White Fleet

 President Theodore Roosevelt sent the fleet of 16 white-painted battleships on the 14-month world cruise for a number of reasons, principally as a global public relations event.
 America had been quietly building up the second largest navy in the world, with no one paying attention.
 The voyage was planned as an announcement to the World that said, “Hey, we're here.”
 The headline "TR PR" would have been an accurate, as well as succinct description.